Tax Guide

 How RE:Writeoff captures STR activities

 STR operators generate a high volume of email activity: Airbnb booking confirmations, guest messages, cleaning team coordination, maintenance requests, platform payout notifications, and review alerts.
-RE:Writeoff connects to your Gmail and automatically identifies these as property management activities.
+RE:Writeoff connects to your inbox and automatically identifies these as property management activities.

 Each activity is classified by IRS category, linked to the right property in your portfolio, and stored with the original email as evidence.
 The result is a contemporaneous activity log that documents your STR management work as it happens—without manual data entry.

 For operators who also manage long-term rentals, see our guide on STR vs LTR tax differences and tracking property management hours.
+Running multiple STRs?
+See the STR investor profile.

 RE:Writeoff is a documentation tool and does not provide tax advice.
 Consult a qualified tax professional for advice specific to your situation.